Probiotics and prebiotics: A little help from friendly bacteria and the food you eat

 Prebiotics are undigested food components from the food you consume which provide your gut bacteria with nutrition.

 Just as you require optimal nutrition to grow and maintain health, to flourish and function gut bacteria require an environment that promotes optimal growth.

 Gut bacteria and your body

-Along with other micro-organisms such as viruses and fungi, bacteria form a microbiome within your body and on the surface of your body.
+Along with other micro-organisms, such as viruses and fungi, bacteria form a microbiome within and on the surface of your body.

 While some bacteria are pathogenic and have the potential to cause infections and disease, a small number of strains of bacteria potentially benefit your health.

 For instance, some bacteria which are present externally on your skin produce a form of moisturiser for your skin from the oils that your skin secretes.